 - (a) Phasing.
-If a project is proposed for construction in phases, the planning and design shall be such that, upon completion, each phase shall be capable of standing on its own in terms of the presence of services, facilities, and open space and shall contain the necessary components to ensure protection of natural resources and the health, safety, and welfare of the users of the Planned Unit Development and the residents of the surrounding area.
-In addition, in developments which include residential and non-residential uses, phasing shall provide that at least thirty-five (35) percent of all proposed residential units are completed concurrent with the first phase of any non-residential construction; completion of at least seventy-five (75) percent of all proposed residential construction prior to the second phase of non-residential construction; and completion of one hundred (100) percent of all residential construction prior to the third or final phase of non-residential construction.
-The percentages shall be approximations and determined at the discretion of the Township Board.
-The percentages may be significantly varied should the Township Board determine that the applicant has presented adequate assurances that the residential component or components of the project shall be completed within a specified period. - (b) Commencement and Completion of Construction.
-Construction shall be commenced within one (1) year following final approval of a Planned Unit Development or within one (1) year of any other necessary governmental approval for commencement of the project, whichever is later, provided all other necessary approvals have been actively pursued.
-If construction is not commenced within such time, approval of the final plan for the project shall expire.
+If a development is proposed for construction in phases, the planning and design shall be such that, upon completion, each phase shall be capable of standing on its own in terms of the presence of services, facilities, and open space and shall contain the necessary components to ensure protection of natural resources and the health, safety, and welfare of the users of the PUD and the residents and owners of the surrounding area.
+In addition, in developments which include residential and non-residential uses, phasing shall provide that at least thirty-five (35) percent of all proposed residential units are completed concurrent with completion of the first phase of any non-residential construction; at least seventy-five (75) percent of all proposed residential units are completed concurrent with the second phase of non-residential construction; and one hundred (100) percent of all proposed residential units are completed concurrent with the third or final phase of non-residential construction.
+The percentages shall be approximations and determined specifically at the discretion of the Township Board.
+The percentages may be significantly varied should the Township Board determine that the applicant has presented adequate assurances that the residential component or components of the development shall be completed within a specified period. - (b) Commencement and Completion of Construction.
+Construction shall be commenced within one (1) year following final approval of a PUD or within one (1) year of any other necessary governmental approval for commencement of construction, whichever is later, provided all other necessary approvals have been actively pursued.
+If construction is not commenced within such time, approval of the final development plan for the PUD shall expire.
 An extension for a specified period may be granted by the Township Board upon good cause shown if such request is made to the Township Board prior to the expiration of the initial period.
-Moreover, in the event a final plan has expired, the Township Board may rezone the property in any reasonable manner following Planning Commission recommendation and a public hearing in accordance with Section 20.07.
-If a final plan has expired and, at the discretion of the Township Board, the property remains classified as Planned Unit Development, prior to the commencement of construction, a new application shall be required and shall be reviewed in light of the then prevailing conditions and applicable law and ordinance provisions.
+Moreover, in the event a final development plan approval has expired, the Township Board may rezone the property in any reasonable manner following Planning Commission recommendation and a public hearing in accordance with Section 22.01.
+If a final development plan has expired and, at the discretion of the Township Board, the property remains classified as PUD, prior to the commencement of construction, a new application shall be required and shall be reviewed in light of the then prevailing conditions and applicable law and provisions of this Ordinance.

-SECTION 14.11.
+SECTION 14.12.
 EFFECT OF APPROVAL.
-The Planned Unit Development amendment and all conditions imposed, if any, shall constitute the land use authorization for the property.
+The PUD amendment and all conditions imposed, if any, shall constitute the land use authorization for the property.
 All improvements and uses shall be in conformity with this amendment.
 The applicant shall record an affidavit with the Ottawa County Register of Deeds which shall contain the following: